 This Belgium-based ensemble, Osiris, was formed in 2016 by trombonists Charlotte Van Passen and Adam Woolf to bring world class performances of early brass music to audiences everywhere.
 Joined by Lambert Colson, Marleen Leicher and Bart Rodyns, to form a core group of two cornettos, two sackbuts (baroque trombones) and organ, the group is flexible enough to present recitals of instrumental music, or join choirs and solo singers for larger programmes.
 Among them, the core members have a wealth of experience, performing and recording with the world’s leading period-instrument orchestras and ensembles.
 This brings an attractive mix of styles and personalities to Osiris’ performances, resulting in charismatic presentations, integrity and flair.

-Also on this website is information of our exciting new Summer Course, for players and singers held in the beautiful city of Mechelen in Belgium.
+Also on this website is information of our exciting Summer Academy, for players and singers held in the beautiful city of Mechelen in Belgium.
 Joined by world-famous tenor Jan Van Elsacker we will work with participants on every level for a week of fun music making.